 Is Yellow Bird of Paradise Invasive?

-Yellow bird of paradise is native to the deserts of Argentina and Uruguay, but is so adaptable it has now naturalized all around the world.
+Yellow bird of paradise is native to the deserts of Argentina and Uruguay, but is so adaptable it has now naturalized around the world.

 - California